SnrNotHere16/ArcadeStickWithScreen/README.md

 <img src = "ArcadeStickImages/Arcade%20Stick.jpg" width= "500" >

 # 15 Button Arcade Stick Game Mode: Used while playing the game
- Initially I had the idea of having the LCD (ST7735) screen print out the controller's input as the player played the game.
-Unfortunately     that resulted in the game haviing input lag.
+ Initially, I had the idea of having the LCD (ST7735) screen print out the controller's input as the player played the game.
+Unfortunately that resulted in the game having input lag.
 So I decided to seperate the game modes into two seperate modes (game mode and print button mode).

  <img src = "ArcadeStickImages/LCDScreenStatus.jpg" width= "500" >
  Host connected indicates the driver connected successfully.